top of page

 SOUTH AFRICA

-Clarke Safaris offers a wide variety of hunting opportunities throughout the Country with The Eastern Cape and KwaZulu Natal Provinces being our most popular with a full variety of Plains Game species as well as Buffalo for those who favour the excitement of a Big Game Hunt.
+Clarke Safaris offers a wide variety of hunting opportunities throughout the Country with The Eastern Cape Province being our most popular with a full variety of Plains Game species as well as Buffalo for those who favour the excitement of a Big Game Hunt.

 The unmatched diversity of the many areas we have on offer in the Eastern Cape Province include a full variety of both common and more unique plains game species.
 See our Price List for a list of the species available.